On reverse-order law of tensors and its application to additive results on Moore-Penrose inverse: Introduction

-is defined as the \textbf{Moore--Penrose inverse} of $\mc{X}$, and is denoted by $\mc{X}^{\dg}$. \end{definition} In the case of an even-order invertible tensor, the above definition coincides with the notion of the inverse which was first introduced by Brazell {\it et al.} \cite{BraliNT13}.
-They also showed that such an inverse can be computed using the singular value decomposition of the same tensor (see the celebrated result in Lemma 3.1, \cite{BraliNT13}). \\
+for tensors $\mc{A} \in \mathbb{C}^{I_{1}\times\cdots\times I_{N} \times J_{1}\times\cdots\times J_{M} }$ and $\mc{B} \in \mathbb{C}^{J_{1}\times\cdots\times J_{M} \times K_{1} \times\cdots\times K_{L} }$.
+In the case of an even-order invertible tensor, the Definition \ref{defmpi} coincides with the notion of the inverse which was first introduced by Brazell {\it et al.} \cite{brazell2013}.
+They also showed that such an inverse can be computed using the singular value decomposition of the same tensor (see the celebrated result in Lemma 3.1, \cite{brazell2013}).
+A generalized inverse of a tensor, as its name indicates, is a generalization of the notion of the tensor inverse.
+It is a tensor that exists for a larger class of tensors than the ordinary inverse does; has some properties of the tensor inverse, and for a given even-order square invertible tensor it reduces to the ordinary inverse (see \cite{wang2018} and \cite{wei2018} for theory of generalized inverses of matrices).
+The idea of introducing generalized inverses of tensors originates from the necessity of finding a solution of a given system of linear equations (see \cite{behera2017}, \cite{ji2018}, \cite{ji2017}, \cite{sun2016}). \\

-This paper is in connection with an open problem stated in the last section of \cite{bm} for even-order tensors, and is a continuation of the very recent works done in \cite{kbm} and \cite{km}.
+This paper is in connection with an open problem stated in the last section of \cite{behera2017} for even-order tensors, and is a continuation of the very recent works done in \cite{panigrahy2020} and \cite{panigrahy2018}.
 The same open problem is restated next in the setting of tensors of any order.\\

-{\bf Problem 1.} When does $(\mc{A}\n\mc{B})^\dg = \mc{B}^\dg \n \mc{A}^\dg $ for any two tensors $\mc{A}\in{\C}^{I_{1}\times\cdots \times I_{M}\times J_{1}\times\cdots \times J_{N}}$ and $\mc{B}\in{\C}^{J_{1}\times\cdots \times J_{N}\times K_{1}\times\cdots \times K_{L}}$?\\
+{\bf Problem 1.} When does $(\mc{A}\n\mc{B})^\dg = \mc{B}^\dg \n \mc{A}^\dg $ for any two tensors $\mc{A}\in{\C}^{I_{1}\times\cdots \times I_{M}\times J_{1}\times\cdots \times J_{N}}$ and $\mc{B}\in{\C}^{J_{1}\times\cdots \times J_{N}\times K_{1}\times\cdots \times K_{L}}$? \\

+Note that Panigrahy {\it et al.} \cite{panigrahy2020} attempted first the above Problem 1, very recently, and provided various necessary and sufficient conditions for the same problem, but for even-order tensors only.
+Nevertheless, we aim to \begin{enumerate} \item establish some new necessary and sufficient conditions for the above-stated problem which is well-known as the {\it reverse-order law} for the Moore--Penrose inverse of arbitrary order tensors via the Einstein product,